-Western Union CEO: Removing banking fees is not sustainable
+Western Union CEO: Getting rid of banking fees is not sustainable

 Financial institutions sure want to make us think they know what’s in store for the future.
 Yet even they disagree on some of the fundamentals.
 You see this firsthand in Davos, Switzerland, this week, where world and business leaders have descended on the small mountain town to discuss what lies ahead for the world.
-Indeed, Thursday morning, during a panel discussing the future of banking, we saw precisely these types of diverging visions.
+Indeed, Thursday morning, during a panel discussion on the future of banking, we saw precisely these types of diverging visions.

 At the event early Thursday morning, Fast Company editor-in-chief Stephanie Mehta sat beside Mastercard vice chairman Ann Cairns, Western Union CEO and president Hikmet Ersek, and PayU CEO Laurent Le Moal.
 During the hour-long conversation, she brought up the gnarly subject of security and trust.
 “You need to earn the trust of the consumer,” Le Moal said as a matter of fact.